-1. Purpose
+1. PURPOSE

-This policy sets out the protections available to whistleblowers under the Corporations Act 2001 (Cth) and the Tax Administration Act 1953 (Cth) (the Whistleblower Protection Scheme).
-It also sets out procedures for the disclosure and investigation of wrongful or illegal behaviour, including fraud and corruption, whether by ActewAGL employees or non-employees.
-In particular, the purpose of this policy is to set out:
+This procedure sets out the protections available to whistleblowers under the Corporations Act 2001 (Cth) and the Tax Administration Act 1953 (Cth) (the Whistleblower Protection Scheme).
+It also sets out procedures for the disclosure and investigation of wrongful or illegal behaviour, including fraud and corruption, whether by ActewAGL Joint Venture employees or non-employees.